prepor/rkbrd/3/README.md

 That said, there’s nothing unique about this keyboard's wiring method — classic handwiring works just as well.

-With wire wrapping or handwiring, you have complete freedom in designing the keyboard matrix.
+With wire wrapping or handwiring, you have complete freedom in designing the keyboard matrice.
 It’s a good idea to make your wiring compatible with other XIAO-based 34-key keyboard schematics, such as this one: [Forager schematic](https://github.com/carrefinho/forager/blob/main/forager-pcb/forager-pcb.kicad_sch).

 I do not provide a specific wiring diagram.
 If you understand how keyboard matrices work, you’ll know what to do.
 If not, I highly recommend reading up on the topic — it only takes a few minutes and will greatly help with building and debugging your keyboard.
 Here's a helpful article: [How Key Matrices Work](https://pcbheaven.com/wikipages/How_Key_Matrices_Works/).